ajax-crypto/ImRichText/README.md

 ## 🚧 Work in Progress!

-*NOTE* : *This is not a general purpose HTML/CSS renderer, only the specified tags/properties below are targeted*
+**⚠ This is not a general purpose HTML/CSS renderer, only the specified tags/properties below are targeted**
----

 Implementation of Rich Text Rendering for **ASCII text only** akin to Qt support for it.
 Use it as follows:
 ```c++